davide-c/wttt/README.md

 }
 ```

-The above object represents the state of our json storage for the domain provided via cli.
+The above object represents the updated state of our storage for the queried domain.

 The whole database file can be found at the configurable location `./.db/dns-records.json`.